 Roasted Garlic Potatoes & Beets Recipe

 This healthy and easy recipe makes a great side dish for any meal!
-You can add other root vegetables to the mix if you want.
+You can even add other root vegetables to the mix.
 Some good ones to try are carrots, sweet potatoes, and parsnips.

 - 2 beets, greens trimmed and saved for recipe below or future recipe

 - 1/2 pound potatoes, Yukon gold or fingerling

 - 1 medium onion

 - 3 cloves garlic, chopped